 - OR, shift your focus to test-optional schools, and make a testing plan based on how your practice test falls relative to their median scores (if above, test; if not, consider not testing, knowing it won't negatively impact you).

-As we wait for news from colleges, remember that the final decision of how to proceed will rest with you.
-In a test-optional world, the decision to test rests squarely on you and your environment: can you test, is it a good use of your time, and will it be additive to your application.
+As we wait for news from colleges and universities, remember that the final decision of how to proceed will rest with you.
+In a test-optional world with test-optional colleges, the decision to test rests squarely on you and your environment: can you test, is it a good use of your time, and will it be additive to your college application.
 So, take it if you can, send it if it’s good relative to your list, and then move onto more joyful, fulfilling things this year.